LHMTR/lhmtr.github.io/CUNTRYBUILDING.md

 Please send a new issue in the corresponding warehouse issue and say: This is my new__ (What was submitted) We will review on Thursday and Friday, test on Saturday, merge on Sunday, and make it public on Monday! tips：If you can't speak Chinese，We will help you translate to Chinese.
+## Contribution rewards and methods

+### Method

+- Please send a new issue in the issue of the corresponding repository and say: This is my new__ (don't use it, it's debugging!)

+- Manually create a fork, submit the corresponding file into the corresponding folder, and then create a new branch to the corresponding repository.

+- Manually create a fork and submit your ideas

+- Submission days are limited to Sunday to Thursday

+### Reward
+- Donate 0.148 dollars to get 25 emeralds
+- Submit a mod template (including fantasy) to get 100 emeralds
+- Submit a palette or gallery to get 50 emeralds
+- You can get 1 emerald for every 0.1kb of each file submitted.
+- You can get 5 emeralds for every 20 lines with more than 15 words.
+Please go to the emerald collection point of the rebirth point to get it.
+Submit the redemption code we gave you to get it.
+We will send you an email.
+Please pay attention to whether there is any email we sent you in your spam mailbox (the accumulated redemption code will expire within a week)
+If you can't do it, you can also do daily tasks to get emeralds.
+You will get 50 emeralds for the daily task.
+Please go to the square in front of the rebirth point to get it.
+Only the first place can get it.